Kagescan/fangame/README.md

 ### Known bugs

-* The version of the game engine is my edit and sprite transitions are unstable (might block the game) when we skip the text too faster.
+* No ?

 ### Project main page

 __No project page available for this version at the moment__

 versions :

 1. first version, written with python and pygame lib
 2. second version, written with c++ and SFML.
 Version 2.1 : remake of the version 2.0.
 Never finished !